mooreryan/pasv/_docs_src/src/cli.md

 ## hmm

 Use `pasv hmm` when you want to use HMM alignments.
-In this mode, PASV uses the `hmmalign` program of [HMMER](./todo.md) to compute sequence alignments.
+In this mode, PASV uses the `hmmalign` program of [HMMER](http://hmmer.org/) to compute sequence alignments.

 The key reference sequence and all queries are aligned together against the reference HMM.

-TODO show how to generate the HMM

 ### Required arguments